iotexproject/iotex-bootstrap/README.md

 ## Updates

-**Note: for those who participated in the testnet of v0.5.0-rc1, you MUST clean your local state and then restart with v0.5.0-rc2!**
+**Note: for those who participated in the testnet of v0.5.0-rc1 and/or v0.5.0-rc2, you MUST clean your local state and then restart with v0.5.0-rc3!**

-New in v0.5.0-rc2:

-- Interacting with the election contract on Ethereum mainnet
-- Fixing the bugs in APIs
-- Implementing more ioctl commands
-- Cleaning up code (e.g., public key from configuration)
+Check the release [notes](https://github.com/iotexproject/iotex-core/releases/tag/v0.5.0-rc3) for what's new in v0.5.0-rc3.

 ## Instructions